UncleCShark/Cmaketopia/Docs/CommandLine.md

 ### Compilation environment

 To work properly a compiler needs a correct operating environment.
 The tools in the toolchain are command-line build tools, which need several environment variables to work properly.
 Variables are customized for your installation and build configuration.
 For instance Visual C++ command-line tools use the PATH, TMP, INCLUDE, LIB, and LIBPATH environment variables. (see detail [Set the Path and Environment Variables for Command-Line Builds]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id)).
 For GNU compilers see [Environment Variables Affecting GCC]({{site.baseurl}}/Docs/AdditionalReadingResources#GNU-id).
 As a cross-platform programmers we should think abstractively.
 Try to think of building process in general terms and treat your build tools as a implementation of a part of this abstraction.
 Just like [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
 When I write a terminal or a console I mean any implementation of it, [macOS](https://en.wikipedia.org/wiki/Terminal_(macOS)), [Mintty]({{ site.baseurl}}/Docs/AdditionalReadingResources#MSYS2-id) for example.
 A shell, it can be [Bash]({{ site.baseurl}}/Docs/AdditionalReadingResources#GNU-id), [Cmd]({{ site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id).
 To prepare a compilation environment Windows toolchains provide scripts (see details [piggybacking](#piggybackings) for [MSVC](#msvc)  and [Mingw64-shell](#mingw64-shell)) that set a number of environment variables required for build tools.
 On Linux there is typically a dominant C++ compiler and the compiling environment is set out of box.
-A process of building binaries can be described as follow:
+A process of building binaries manually can be described as follow:

 - open your terminal/console;
 - if it's applicable set any environment variables required by your toolset;